Equity release

 A lifetime mortgage is the most common type of equity release option.
 With a lifetime mortgage, you continue to own your home while borrowing money secured against it.

-Lifetime mortgages are designed to run for your lifetime with no monthly repayments.
-Interest is charged on the amount you release and this is usually fixed for life.
+Lifetime mortgages are designed to run for your lifetime with no requirement of monthly repayments.
+Interest is charged on the amount you release, and this is usually fixed for life.

 Types of lifetime mortgage:

-• Flexible features are available: whether you release your equity as a lump sum or with a drawdown, there will be a variety of flexible features that could be available.
-You could make optional repayments, usually up to 10% of the initial amount borrowed per year, or pay the interest each month.
-An equity release adviser will be able to tell you more about the features on offer.
+The interest rate on your reserve will be fixed at the time you access it, so bear in mind it could be higher or lower than your initial rate.
+The balance, plus any interest accrued, is usually repaid through the sale of the property once the last homeowner passes away or enters long-term care. - Flexible features are available: whether you release your equity as a lump sum or with a drawdown, there’s a variety of flexible features that could be available.
+You could make optional repayments, usually up to 10% of the initial amount borrowed per year or pay the interest each month.
+An equity release advisor will be able to tell you more about the features on offer.

 Things to consider when taking out a lifetime mortgage